SEO Consultants in Vancouver Share Google Speed Update

 The “Speed Update,” as Google calls it only impacts pages that deliver the slowest experience to users.
 Additionally, it will only affect a small percentage of queries.
 The same standard will be applied to all pages, regardless of the technology used to build the page.
 Delivering relevant content to a search inquiry is still a top priority, so a slow page may still maintain a topnotch rank—if the delivers great content.

-As a team of Vancouver SEO consultants, it’s important for developers to think broadly about how performance will affect the end user experience.
+As a team of SEO consultants in Vancouver, it’s important for developers to think broadly about how performance will affect the end user experience.
 Google considers a variety of user experience metrics.
 Although there is no tool that will indicate if your page was penalized by Google, there are a variety of user-centric metrics to consider.

 User-centric performance metrics